Yasteer/3-Phase-Controlled-Rectifier-/README.md

 | Commutation | Natural | Occurs every 60° |
 | Control Method | Phase Control | Gate pulses synchronized with supply |

+Note that Ripple Frequency can be improved by adding more circuits in series to the current one with the caveat being that a phase shift must be applied to the supply.
 ---

 ## 🧪 2.
 Future Work